D3DEnergetic/FIDASIM/docs/user-guide/01_getting_started/05_visual.md

 Below is a brief step-by-step tutorial on how to visualize FIDASIM inputs inside an example directory `/u/garciaav/test` with run ID `330LT` and `LHD`.

-The simplest command will plot of your inputs (plasma, fields, distribution function and geometry):
+The simplest command will plot all of your inputs (plasma, fields, distribution function and geometry):
 ```bash
 plot_inputs /u/garciaav/test/ 330LT
 ```

 If you are interested in being more specific, then use optional arguments `-p`, `-f`, `-d` or `-g`.

-Plotting the plasma from the equilibrium file:
+Plot the plasma
 ```bash
 plot_inputs /u/garciaav/test/ 330LT -p
 ```
 ![](|media|/visualize1.png){: width="200"}
 {: style="text-align: center"}

-and the fields:
+and the fields
 ```bash
 plot_inputs /u/garciaav/test/ 330LT -f
 ```